BribedJupiter/SimpleBounties/README.md

 # SimpleBounties
 A simple, straight-forward Spigot plugin for servers using Minecraft 1.19+ to allow players to place and complete bounties on each other.

+### Version 1.1
+- Add the ability to pay off your own bounty
+- Add a chat-based bounty history log

 # Dependencies
 EssentialsX and Vault.